Ramesh-Bungatavula/Linux-references/README.md

 # Linux-references
 Linux is core pillar in tech !!
-It is base for any technology
+Base for any technology